On this page

 Our overall goal is to design systems-level experiments that yield systems-level insight, going beyond what one can see by studying one gene or protein at a time.

 Marco obtained his PhD working with Matthias Mann at the Max Planck Institute of Biochemistry, where he used proteomics to map the human protein interactome.
 As an EMBO postdoc with Jonathan Weissman at the University of California, San Francisco, he studied virus-host interactions using single-cell functional genomics.
-Marco is currently a Fellow at the Chan Zuckerberg Biohub and will establish his lab in Vienna in November 2022.
+After a stint as a Fellow at the Chan Zuckerberg Biohub, Marco established his lab in Vienna in November 2022.

 We studied the infection of cytomegalovirus in human cells by a novel, functional single-cell genomics approach (Hein & Weissman, Nature Biotechnology, 2021).
 Our results reveal a dichotomy between the roles of host and viral factors: viral factors define the trajectory of infection and host factors create the environment permitting the execution of that program.